bodo-ai/Bodo/dev_docs/source/dev_process.rst

       pytest -s -v -m "firsthalf"
       pytest -s -v -m "not firsthalf"

-   We use this marker in the nightly CI build & test pipeline due to limited memory available on azure.
+   We use this marker in the nightly CI build & test pipeline to split the test suite for faster turn around times.

 3. :code:`s3` defined in `pytest.ini <https://github.com/Bodo-inc/Bodo/blob/master/pytest.ini>`_::